 9. In Figure 4a it is not clear which one is virgin and recycled.

-We have included a footnote for clarity.
+Thanks for your remark.
+To improve the readability, We have included a footnote for clarity of the text.

-Note: V: virgin; R: recycled
+‘Note: V: virgin; R: recycled’

 10. In Figure 4b the captions for virgin and recycled should be in the graphs.
 Each graph much be complete.

+As requested, we changed the labels of the graphic to explicit show the captions in each one.

 11. Your paper highlight show the results but do not articulate the science for those results.
 This needs to be captured and woven into the paper as well.

+We thank you for your kind remark.
+A argued in previous answers, we pointed out our contributions in the manuscript in the methods and results field.
+We consider that the presentation of our results for each three phases, gives an initial structuration for discussion in the scientific community.
+In our methodological section, we map the arguments concerning the choices we made (our mindset was to test ‘draft mode’ in the printer).
+We restructured the conclusions sections to map clearly the elements proposed in the paper hoping that the reader found valuable information to continue exploring the recycling field in the 3D printing domain.

-In the previous revisions, we improved the discussion, trying to maintain the length of the paper.
+One point to highlight is that in the previous revisions, we improved the discussion, trying to maintain the length of the paper.
 So, we discussed, for instance, the type of fractures obtained against the main findings in the literature, the influence of the main factors, the effect of perimeters and the influence of printing the layers in the tensile direction.

 We are including some additional comments in the discussion and writing the new conclusions trying to capture the main ideas of the study.

-In case that there is anything that must be discussed in more detail, we can try to do it.
-There are too many things in the paper that could be discussed in more detail, but we think that this draft gives a good overview of our study in more than 7000 words.
+In case that there is something specific that at your consideration must be discussed in more detail, please do not hesitate to pointed out.
+There are too many things in the paper that could be discussed in more detail, but we think that this draft gives a good overview of our study in no more than 7000 words.